LeoPFreitas/LeoPFreitas/README.md

 - Brazilian Tech Food startup.
 We will change the seafood market!

-### 🎙️ Activities

-- Read and listen to music.
-- "Churrasco" and football.

 ### 🏆 Honors

 - Honorable Mention - XXVI Congress of Scientific Initiation - "Path planning and 3D mapping with Kuka LBR iiwa manipulator".